-Bozick has over 12 years of experience developing and testing survey instruments, analyzing complex survey data, and using longitudinal data to address issues in public policy, education, and youth development.
-He is currently the principal investigator on a National Science Foundation funded grant to study how applied engineering and computer science courses prepare non-college bound youth for the labor market.
-Additionally, he is a coprincipal investigator on a National Science Foundation funded grant to study how career and technical education programs prepare youth with disabilities for careers in STEM and he is a coprincipal investigator on an evaluation of the Pathways from Prison to Postsecondary Education demonstration project for the Vera Institute of Justice.
+Bozick has 14 years of experience developing and testing survey instruments, analyzing complex survey data, and using longitudinal data to address issues in public policy, education, and youth development.
+He is currently the coprincipal investigator on a multi-method evaluation of recent reforms in California's welfare legislation (CalWORKs, SB 1041) for the California Department of Social Services.
+Additionally, he is a coprincipal investigator on a National Science Foundation-funded grant to study how career and technical education programs prepare youth with disabilities for STEM (science, technology, engineering, and math) careers.

-Prior to RAND, Bozick was a research scientist at RTI International where he was the principal investigator on a multi-method study of career and technical education for the U.S. Department of Education and co-lead the transcript data collection component of the Education Longitudinal Study of 2002 for the National Center for Education Statistics.
-Bozick has a Ph.D. in sociology from Johns Hopkins University.
+Prior to RAND, Bozick was a research scientist at RTI International where he was the principal investigator on a multi-method study of career and technical education for the U.S. Department of Education and co-led the transcript data collection component of the Education Longitudinal Study of 2002 for the National Center for Education Statistics.

 Dalton, Ben and Robert Bozick "Adding College-Ready Coursework to a Career-Ready Pathway: Implications for Dropping Out of High School," in Smerdon, Becky and Kathryn Borman, Pressing Forward: Increasing and Expanding Rigor and Relevance in America's High Schools, Information Age Publishing, 2012